HappySeaFox/sail/FAQ.md

 - `Junior`: I just want to load this damn JPEG from a file or memory
 - `Advanced`: I want to load this damn animated GIF from a file or memory
-- `Deep diver`: I want to load this damn animated GIF from a file or memory and have control over selected plugins and output pixel formats
+- `Deep diver`: I want to load this damn animated GIF from a file or memory and have control over selected codecs and output pixel formats
 - `Technical diver`: I want everything above and my custom I/O source

 See [EXAMPLES](EXAMPLES.md) for more.